There are very few things that beat the mouthwatering flavor of a juicy fresh smoked turkey!

 Should you need more than a 15-pound turkey, it’s best to cook two birds.
 You’ll struggle to reach the internal temperature if the bird is too large, and you’ll spend all day waiting for it to cook.

 When smoking a turkey, it’s best not to use stuffing.
 The idea is to allow as much smoke and air to flow through the bird as possible.
+You just rub the cavity of the turkey with delicious ingredients like butter and aromatics.

 To Brine or Not to Brine